Barrett scores 28, Knicks beat Warriors for 3rd straight win

 Golden State dropped to 6-5 with its current starting lineup since Green returned from a foot injury.
 But given that Green was tossed with 1:04 left in the first half after his second technical foul, it didn’t seem like a game he played — though he had three points and eight assists.

-Warriors coach Steve Kerr doesn’t even think Green is “in his best shape yet.”
+Kerr doesn’t even think Green is “in his best shape yet.”

 “We were a mess without him.
 I think Draymond is realizing how important he is to this team,” Kerr said.